Run surveys. Get insights. Unlock growth.

 The following report is based on data collected between September 21, 2019, and January 21, 2020

 We've analyzed 267,564 responses from surveys conducted by our customers using Survicate.
-The report contains findings from multiple survey types, including email surveys, mobile surveys, targeted web surveys, link surveys, NPS, and CSAT
+The report contains findings from multiple types of surveys, including email surveys, mobile surveys, targeted web surveys, link surveys, NPS, and CSAT

 The data is not limited to any specific sector.